wordpress-mobile/WordPress-Android/readme.md

 Say hello on our IRC channel: `#WordPress-Mobile` (freenode).
 Read our [Developer Handbook][4] and [Development Blog][5].

-## Optional step to create symlinks in libs/ ##

-If you don't want to have all dependencies in your libs/ directory, you can clone each dependency yourself wherever you like and create a symlink in `libs`, here is an example for the WordPress-Utils dependency:

-    $ git clone git@github.com:wordpress-mobile/WordPress-Utils-Android.git
-    $ cd WordPress-Android/libs
-    $ ln -s ../../WordPress-Utils-Android/ utils

 [1]: https://play.google.com/store/apps/details?id=org.wordpress.android
 [2]: http://tools.android.com/tech-docs/new-build-system/user-guide
 [3]: http://developer.android.com/sdk/installing/studio.html